jamesmcginnis/crocodile-clock-card/README.md

 ## Features

-- **Seven clock faces** — Classic, Minimal, Roman, Modern, Luxury, Skeleton, Neon
+- **Twelve clock faces** — Classic, Minimal, Roman, Modern, Luxury, Skeleton, Neon, Retro, Sport, Art Deco, Celestial, Stargate
+- **Animated Stargate face** — rotating glyph ring, chevrons that light up as hands pass, every-5-second chevron pulses, full-minute all-chevron flash, and a live water-ripple portal
+- **Long-press face selector** — switch faces instantly from the card; the choice is saved permanently to your dashboard YAML
 - **Smooth or Tick second hand** — true continuous sweep or damped-spring mechanical tick with realistic overshoot and recoil
 - **Seven colour pickers** — full control over the card background, dial, text and marks, hour hand, minute hand, second hand, and accent colour
 - **Transparent background** support with adjustable opacity (10–100%)
-- **Tap-to-open popup** — glassmorphic overlay with a large digital clock (12 hr / 24 hr) and a full interactive calendar
+- **Tap-to-open popup** — glassmorphic overlay with a large digital clock (12 hr / 24 hr) and full date
-- **Interactive calendar** — Monday-first grid, month navigation, today highlighted with the accent colour
+- **Interactive calendar** — monthly grid, Monday-first, with month navigation; tap any date to see its events
+- **Home Assistant calendar integration** — fetches events directly from a configured calendar entity and displays them below the calendar grid
 - **Optional popup link** — configure a URL that appears as a button at the bottom of the popup
 - **Optional date display** below the clock on the card face
 - **Full visual editor** — no YAML required